airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

    AIRR schema.
 For now, custom additions to or replacements of these *prefixes* in the schema is prohibited.
 This does not affect the ability of repositories to use such custom prefixes internally.
-2. It simplifies resolution for of CURIEs by non-repositories.
+2. It simplifies resolution of CURIEs by non-repositories.
 The lists of IRI *prefixes* for each CURIE *prefix* should not be considered to be exhaustive.
-However, when using custom IRI *prefixes*, it must be ensured that they refer to the same ontology as the provides *prefixes*.
+However, when using custom IRI *prefixes*, it must be ensured that they refer to the same ontology as the provider *prefixes*.

 It should be explicitly noted that the IRI *prefix* list should not be interpreted as any kind of recommendation for certain *providers*.
 It is